The Dam Busters (book): Publication

 The first (September 1951) edition did not include some of the details of the dam-raids, as these were still classified at the time, most significantly that the weapons bounced on the water surface before reaching the target.
 Later editions included these details.
 The book has remained continuously in print since then, selling over one million in its first 50 years.
 It was first released as a paperback by Pan in 1954.
-To coincide with the release of the film version it was serialized in the London Evening News.
+To coincide with the release of the film version it was serialised in the Evening News.
 A simplified version for children was issued in 1958 and in 1972 a version for teenage boys with reading difficulties was issued.
 Richard Todd narrated an audio version of the book in 1982.

 In other media

 In 1954 a film The Dam Busters was made based on both Gibson's Enemy Coast Ahead (1946) and on Brickhill's book.
-Named after the latter, the movie starred Richard Todd as Gibson and Michael Redgrave as Barnes Wallis.
+Named after the latter, the movie starred Richard Todd as Gibson and Michael Redgrave as Wallis.

 In 1954, Australasian Radio produced a radio dramatisation of the book in 26 half-hour episodes.